puppetlabs/bolt/pre-docs/bolt_new_features.md

 ## Publish Bolt images to Docker Hub \(1.28.0\)

-We now publish Bolt container images to the [Puppet Docker Hub](https://hub.docker.com/r/puppet/puppet-bolt) when new versions are released. \([BOLT-1407](https://tickets.puppetlabs.com/browse/BOLT-1407)\)
+We now publish Bolt container images to the [Puppet Docker Hub](https://hub.docker.com/r/puppet/puppet-bolt) when releasing new versions. \([BOLT-1407](https://tickets.puppetlabs.com/browse/BOLT-1407)\)

 ## AWS plugin has a new location for configuring information \(1.28.0\)